Cinnamon Swirl Sourdough Bread Recipe: No Stress, No Leaks

 • 325 g water

-• 120 g of your active sourdough starter
+• 120 g active starter that you made, from above

 • 10 g sea salt